matei20/matchbox/README.md

    - open-source library [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) used for chat UI screen

 - ***Back end***
-  - web server developed with [ASP.NET Core 2.1](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) framework which is responsible for providing a response to HTTP requests that come from users
-  - [Dapper ORM](https://dapper-tutorial.net/dapper) for mapping and getting the data from Oracle database
+  - web server developed with [ASP.NET Core 2.1](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) framework which is responsible for providing a response to HTTP requests that come from users, [Dapper ORM](https://dapper-tutorial.net/dapper) for mapping and getting the data from Oracle database
   - WebSocket server implemented with [NodeJS](https://nodejs.org/en/about/) that allows real time chat features, handle clients and messages
   - Token Authentication and Authorization using [JWT](https://jwt.io/introduction/)
   - Both servers are connected to [Oracle database19.c](https://www.oracle.com/database/)